 What to do if you test positive for COVID-19

-Due to more people testing positive for COVID-19, the Haldimand-Norfolk Health Unit (HNHU) has changed case and contact management practices, in line with Ministry guidance.
+The Haldimand-Norfolk Health Unit (HNHU) has changed its case and contact management practices, in line with Ministry guidance.

-Individuals who test positive MAY NOT receive a call from the Health Unit for case management or to provide isolation instructions.
+Individuals who test positive will not receive a call from the Health Unit for case management or to provide isolation instructions.
 Please review the instructions below carefully and follow the instructions.

 This information does not apply to individuals who live, work, volunteer or are admitted in a highest risk setting.
 Highest risk settings include hospitals (including complex continuing care facilities and paramedic services), and congregate living settings with medically and socially vulnerable individuals, including, but not limited to long-term care, retirement homes, First Nation eldercare lodges, group homes, shelters, hospices, correctional institutions, Provincial Demonstration Schools and hospital schools.

 If you test positive for COVID-19 on a PCR or a Rapid Antigen Test (RAT) test: